 Seal of Biliteracy

-We are delighted that so many GHS graduates have earned the biliteracy seal.
+One cannot overestimate the value of language diversity.
+Our children are growing up in an increasingly multicultural and multilingual world.
+We are delighted that so many GHS graduates have earned the CT Seal of Biliteracy.
 We look forward to graduating increasingly larger numbers of students with the Seal of Biliteracy recognition in the years to come.

 What is the Seal of Biliteracy?

 To qualify, students must first complete all English/Language Arts requirements for graduation.
-Next, they must demonstrate proficiency in at least one other language, in testing.
+Next, they must demonstrate proficiency in at least one other language, through testing.
 Proficiency is determined through scoring on one of several state approved assessment tools such as the Oral Proficiency Interview (OPI) or Advanced Placement Exam.
 Students must demonstrate the state-determined level of proficiency in English, as well as one or more additional languages.

 Glastonbury Public Schools